 IntroductionThis is a work in progress.
-The system has been in use for over a year it all works but I expect to get all details online by September 2018, if you're looking beforehand and it's not complete, don't worry.
+The system has been in use for over a year it all works but I expect to get all details online soon.

 Described here is a complete chip system intended for timing running races.

 With minor changes it can be modified to cope with cycling or triathlons or many other race types.